 What A Shell Can Tell:

-A stunning, lavishly illustrated, and information-packed introduction to the wonder of seashells through the art of observation - the perfect book for young explorers, collectors, and nature lovers everywhere
+A stunning, lavishly illustrated, and information-packed introduction to the wonder of shells through the art of observation - the perfect book for young explorers, collectors, and nature lovers everywhere

 - Format: Hardback